Let our experienced staff guide you through your legal questions.

-Larry Jones is the founder of the firm.
-He retired in July of 2013, and is currently "of counsel," meaning that he provides occasional advice to the firm.
+Larry Jones, the founder of the firm, retired in July of 2013.
 Larry became a lawyer because his daughter Wendy had severe intellectual disabilities.
-For a quarter century, he has used the Americans with Disabilities Act and its predecessor statute to promote the integration and equal treatment of people with severe disabilities in our society.
+For a quarter century, he used the Americans with Disabilities Act and its predecessor statute to promote the integration and equal treatment of people with severe disabilities in our society.
 In 1984 his efforts on behalf of persons with intellectual disabilities were recognized when he was chosen national Volunteer of the Year by The Arc of the United States.
-Larry has a Ph.D. in Ethics and Society from the Divinity School of the University of Chicago (1975) and a J.D. from the University of Washington (1989).
+Larry held a Ph.D. in Ethics and Society from the Divinity School of the University of Chicago (1975) and a J.D. from the University of Washington (1989).
 He passed away in 2021 after decades of service to the I/DD community.